Doctor0Evil/Javaspectre/README.md

 ### What “virtual-objects” mean here

-Virtual-objects are digital representations that exist in software or networked environments and can be interacted with, inspected, or composed, even if they have no direct physical counterpart.[web:20]
+Virtual-objects are digital representations that exist in software or networked environments and can be interacted with, inspected, or composed, even if they have no direct physical counterpart.

 In the Javaspectre / deep-object-excavation framing, virtual-objects include:

 - Implicit data structures such as undocumented JSON shapes, DOM patterns, and API response schemas.
-- Introspectable runtimes such as virtual machines, containers, and services whose internal state can be examined with virtual machine introspection or similar techniques.[web:23][web:31]
+- Introspectable runtimes such as virtual machines, containers, and services whose internal state can be examined with virtual machine introspection or similar techniques.

 Javaspectre treats these as first-class, nameable entities that can be cataloged, reasoned about, and exposed as higher-level APIs.

 ### Why “deep excavation” is needed

-Modern web and cloud systems hide critical behavior behind opaque APIs, undocumented HTML, and complex VM-level interactions, creating a **semantic gap** between raw bytes/events and human-meaningful structures.[web:23][web:31]
+Modern web and cloud systems hide critical behavior behind opaque APIs, undocumented HTML, and complex VM-level interactions, creating a **semantic gap** between raw bytes/events and human-meaningful structures.

 Deep virtual-object excavation aims to close that gap by: